sequelize/sequelize/docs/docs/models-definition.md

 })
 ```

-When eager loading we can also filter the associated model using `where`
+When eager loading we can also filter the associated model using `where`.
+This will return all
+`User`s in which the `where` clause of `Tool` model matches rows.

 ```js
 User.findAll({ include: [{ model: Tool, as: 'Instruments', where: {name: {$like: '%ooth%'}} }] })